tystar86/python_exercises/Tasks/math.md

 ```

 #3.
->Write a Python program to calculate the area of a trapezoid.
+>Write a function to calculate the area of a trapezoid.

 **Note :** A trapezoid is a quadrilateral with two sides parallel.
 The trapezoid is equivalent to the British definition of the trapezium.
 An isosceles trapezoid is a trapezoid in which the base angles are equal so.